 We would like to stress that, if one plans to use the morphotype test for individual assignment, reliable genetic references are indispensable.
 These could be either empirical relationships between the proportions of the morphotypes in the samples and the probabilities of mussels of different morphotypes being M. trossulus or M. edulis or control genotyping of mussels from the populations of interest.
 Still, it is noteworthy that the accuracy of individual identification of mussels could be approximated basing on the morphotype frequencies in three “calibration” samples (those with the maximum, the minimum and the intermediate proportions of species) and eq.
 1-3 (cf. Fig. 4).

-Pitfalls of the morphotype test

-The morphotype test comes with pitfalls.
-One of the evident risks is an underestimation of M. trossulus by morphotypes in some populations, such as those in Norway and the Gulf of Maine, which were the sources of the “outlier” samples.
-Another is the bias generated by a non-random association of morphotypes with size (or age) of conspecific mussels such as was observed in very rare (about 2%) samples.
-A further risk are uncertainties in the application of the test to populations from intermediate salinities (about 30 ppt) in the Barents Sea.

 Uses and abuses of single marker taxonomic tests

 Traditional species identification relies on diagnostic (fixed) morphologic traits of the organism, usually included in the diagnosis.
 In the terms of the probability theory, it means that the probability of an individual with a species-specific diagnostic marker being a representative of the species in question is equal to one: P(species|trait) = 1.
 However, in practice the probability can be lower for two reasons.
 First, because of scoring errors related to the researcher’s skills or the defective condition of the specimen.
 Second, for the ambiguity in the diagnosticity of a trait.
 It is generally impossible to determine whether diagnostic characters are indeed fixed if the sample size is finite [57].
 Hence, in practice, for diagnostic markers P(species|trait) ≤ 1.